Q&A CBSO 2022

 6.2 Will there be a test environment for the filing application?

 The test environment will be opened to accounting software integrators in April 2021.
 The test environment will be made available to the public in September 2021.
-In January 2022, when the filing application goes live, a test environment will remain available, but the details have yet to be determined.
+From 4 April 2022, when the filing application goes live, a test environment will remain available, but the details have yet to be determined.